GolfTV

 GolfTV was an international streaming service owned by Warner Bros.
-Discovery through its international sports unit and ran by its Warner Bros.
-Discovery Golf division, which aired golf tournaments, news and documentaries.
+Discovery through its international sports unit and run by its Warner Bros.
+Discovery GolfTV division, which aired golf tournaments, news and documentaries.

 History

 In June 2018, Discovery Inc. and the PGA Tour agreed to a US$2 billion, 12-year deal for its media rights outside of the United States.
 Discovery stated that it planned to establish an international streaming service devoted to these rights.
 In October 2018, Discovery formed its Discovery Golf division by naming Eurosport executive vice president Alex Kaplan as president and general manager of the division, and officially announced that the service would be known as GolfTV, which would replace PGA Tour Live international.